BurroughsHighCS/Curriculum/Exams/Exam1.md

 ```
     (A) The largest value in numArray is in numArray[0].
     (B) The largest value in numArray is a negative number.
-X
     (A) The largest value in numArray is in numArray[numArray.length - 1].
     (C) The largest value in numArray occurs more than once.
     (D) It is never guaranteed to return the correct index.